PetrVobornik/SpriteSheetPacker/README.md

 # SpriteSheetPacker

+Compared to the original, it is changed so that if the image file name contains "SPAD", a 1px border is added around it at (if padding=2), copying its border colors (not the transparent pixel).
+It also only counts uniformly sized images.
+The output text file is also modified, where there are no more image borders, but only a list of images (usable for enum).

+This was needed for the (ToDe project)[https://github.com/PetrVobornik/ToDe].

+## Original README text...

 Sprite Sheet Packer is a fully featured tool for combining multiple individual images into a single, efficiently laid out image.

 ![](https://github.com/kellygravelyn/spritesheetpacker/blob/master/images/ToolUI.png)